Rookmangud Katawal: Civilian leadership should explain counter-insurgency plan

 Katawal asserted that the Maoists skillfully exploited the lack of government vision by using the political parties themselves to create tension among the legitimate democratic forces.
 Katawal admitted that the Maoists' strategy had been "successful to an extent," but added that the political parties should learn from their mistake of aligning with the Maoists through the 12-point understanding.
 He noted the irony of the Parties linking with the Maoists: it was the Parties themselves who first labeled the Maoists as "terrorists" when the Parties were in power.
 Katawal believed the Parties and the Maoists had reached an agreement to pressure the King and the army.
 He stressed that the army had no political aims, saying that the RNA army "obey any constitutional government."
 Katawal stated that the parties, especially the Nepali Congress party, were beginning to feel trapped, but acknowledged that it was "hard for the Parties to back down publicly."
 He added it was "time for the state to take steps so political parties could come to the negotiating table."
 Katawal hoped that the international community could urge the leaders of the political parties "to understand the gravity of the situation" and to understand that the army was not the enemy of democracy.

 He added that Nepal's monarchy and political parties have, over the past ten years, viewed the Maoist insurgency primarily as a chip to be played in their political games; at various times, each of the major Parties and the King have used the Maoists to advance their own interests vis-à-vis the other legitimate political actors.
 Thus, there has been no broad agreement on a counter-insurgency strategy.
-They had reached the stage where, Katwal added, if the legitimate democratic forces do not stand together, there is a very real risk that the Maoists will succeed in their goal of forming a totalitarian state.
+They had reached the stage where, Katawal added, if the legitimate democratic forces do not stand together, there is a very real risk that the Maoists will succeed in their goal of forming a totalitarian state.
 Katawal's readiness to assure the ambassador that the RNA had no political ambition might be an indication that the military understand that the King must reach out to the political parties in order to ensure implementation of an effective counter-insurgency plan.

 Chief of Army Staff (COAS) of the Nepal Army

 The then Prime Minister Girija Prasad Koirala swore in Rookmangud Katawal as the new Chief of Army Staff on September 18, 2006.
 Katawal, who has repeatedly affirmed his intention to loyally serve the democratic Government of Nepal (GON) received cabinet approval on September 5, becoming the first Commander-in-chief of the Nepal Army from a common family; not from one of the families that have traditionally the chief of army in Nepalese Army like "Shah", "Basnet", "Thapa", "Pande" or "Rana".
-After several unsuccessful political attempts from other influential political leaders to appoint Kul Bahadur Khadka, Katwal was appointed.
+After several unsuccessful political attempts from other influential political leaders to appoint Kul Bahadur Khadka, Katawal was appointed.
 Some had even conspired to bring back former Lt.
-General Chitra Bahadur (CB) Gurung (retired) and appoint him as the COAS instead of Katwal.
+General Chitra Bahadur (CB) Gurung (retired) and appoint him as the COAS instead of Katawal.